Building Permits, Applications and Forms

 Building and demolition permits are valid for two years, unless otherwise stated on the permit, and the work must be completed within that time.
 It work has been substantially commenced but not completed when the permit expires, the Town may consider an application to extend the time on the permit.

-Making an application does not guarantee approval.
+Please note, submitting an application does not guarantee approval.

 Cancelling a building permit

-A nominated builder or contractor can submit a BA8 Notice Of Cessation for incomplete works.
+A nominated builder or contractor can submit a BA8 for incomplete works.
 A BA8 identifies at what stage the building works have ceased.
 The person named as the builder or demolition contractor remains liable for the building or demolition complying with the Building Act until a notice of cessation or a notice of completion is issued.

 Materials on Verge Permit